 - Arrive at least two hours before departure.
 This will give you enough time to deal with any unexpected situations, queues, etc.

-- If you haven’t checked in for your flight, use the self-service check-in kiosks at the airport.
+- If you haven’t checked in for your flight online, use the check-in kiosks at the airport.

 - Show up early for security checks.
 Going through security is less of a hassle if you wear shoes without laces and a belt that’s easy to remove.

 - Don’t worry if you’re asked to step aside – you don’t look more suspicious than anyone else.
 It just means you’ve been randomly picked for additional screening.
 This doesn’t take long and isn’t uncomfortable.

 - If your flight’s delayed, relax in the airport lounge area.
 Here you can await departure in a stress-free atmosphere, with snacks and the latest newspapers close at hand.
 This area also features a children’s playground.